shevernitskiy/cdek/README.md

 # CDEK API client

 This is fully-typed simple wrapper for CDEK REST api v2.
 It covers almost all api methods.
+Library covers api structure pretty precise.
+Use official [docs](https://api-docs.cdek.ru/33828739.html) to read about methods.

 ## Installation